Funding opportunity

 Timescale

-We aim to complete the assessment process of your application within two months of the funding opportunity closing date.
+We aim to complete the assessment process within two months of receiving your application.

 Feedback